Sam Hood

-Samuel John Hood (20 August 1872 in South Australia - 8 June 1953) was an Australian photographer and photojournalist whose career spanned from the 1880s to the 1950s.
+Samuel John Hood (20 August 1872 – 8 June 1953) was an Australian photographer and photojournalist born in South Australia whose career spanned from the 1880s to the 1950s.

-Early Years
+Early years

 Sam Hood was born at Glenelg, South Australia, his father John Hood was an artist who had a studio at Glenelg.
 His grandfather was also an artist.

 Career

 Early career

 Hood came to Sydney in 1899 and opened a photographic studion specialising in portraiture and weddings.
 Hood supplemented this income by selling framed images of sailing vessels to their crews upon arrival in Sydney Harbour.
 Many of these negatives are now held by the Australian National Maritime Museum, Sydney.
+He also took photographs at the Dore Studio in Queen Victoria Markets.

 Press photographer

 In 1918, he acquired the Dalny Studio at 124 Pitt Street, and began to expand his business into press photography, providing photographs for The Sydney Mail, The Australasian, the Daily Guardian, the Daily Telegraph Pictorial, the Labor Daily, The Sun, the Daily News, and The Sydney Morning Herald.
 Press photography increasingly came to dominate his business, and in 1934 he joined the Labor Daily for a short time as a full-time photographer, engaging other staff to look after his studio.

 At the beginning of Hood's career photography in newspapers was a novelty, and although the technology to reproduce half tone illustrations was in use by 1880 the Australian papers and in particular wood engravers whose job it was to illustrate articles resisted the new process.
 The Sydney Morning Herald did not reproduce a photograph until 1908.
 Sam Hood is acknowledged as a trailblazer in this genre - becoming adept at capturing the sensational, trivial and in particular sporting moments with his camera.
-A number of photographers worked for Dalny Studio: some of these include Ernie Bowen, Gus Daley, Jack Lazern, Lethington Maitland as well as Sam's own children Gladys and Ted.

 Commercial photographer

 By the mid-1930s most newspapers employed their own photographers, and Hood's commissions from the papers began to decline.
 He sought other kinds of commissions, and won a number of long term advertising and commercial contracts.
 He contributed a number of photographs of Sydney buildings and streets to Building, Construction and Australasian Engineer during the late 1930s and early 1940s.

-Hood also had extensive contacts in the entertainment industry, who called upon him to document celebrity events and stars, as well as theatre advertising.
+Hood worked Ministry of News and Information service and documented the armed service during World War Two and had had extensive contacts in the entertainment industry, who called upon him to document celebrity events and stars, as well as theatre advertising.
 Throughout his career he worked at the stock-in-trade for commercial photographers: portraits, weddings and even funerals.

 A number of photographers worked for Dalny Studio: some of these include Ernie Bowen, Gus Daley, Jack Lazern, Lethington Maitland as well as Sam's own children Gladys and Ted.